Q: What's the difference between fostering & foster-to-adopt?

 *Fostering is sort of like pet-sitting.
 We provide supplies & cover necessary vetting of the animals as they are still under our rescue care but you provide a home for them to live in until they are adopted.

 *foster-to-adopt is basically adoption but you have a 2 week trial period before fully committing to adoption.
 This is a great way to ensure you and the animal are a good fit for one another. we do not provide supplies to foster-to-adopt families.
-There are specific circumstances where we cannot offer the foster-to-adopt option. for instance, if you do not live near our partner vets and/or if we cannot financially afford to bring the animal to canada without the full adoption fee being paid. the adoption fee in those circumstances covers the animal's flight, crate & other fees & therefore is essential to the animal's rescue.
+There are specific circumstances where we cannot offer the foster-to-adopt option. for instance, if you do not live near our partner vets.

-*Note: in both cases, if any vetting is required, we will cover the expenses as long as the animals are seen by our partner vets. we have partner vets in newmarket, mississauga & schomberg.
+*Note: in both cases, if any vetting is required, we will cover the expenses as long as the animals are seen by our partner vet in Mississauga, ON, on occasion we have availability at a vet clinic in Aurora, ON.

 We require an adoption application to be filled out, then we carry out a Phone interview + home/yard tour virtually, then a reference check, and finally, a legally-binding contract. we do not take rehoming an animal lightly and thus, must ensure they are not going to be rehomed again or experience any further trauma.